 (b) Each year, workshops are offered for assistant professors and associate professors to help them understand relevant academic review processes, general campus expectations for promotion, and ways to prepare effective presentations of their accomplishments.
-While these should certainly be continued, they must be supplemented through close and effective mentoring at the department level.
+While these should certainly be continued, they must be supplemented through close and effective mentoring26 at the department level.

-2018 Annual Update, University of California, Berkeley, Salary Equity Study
+2019 Annual Update, University of California, Berkeley, Salary Equity Study

-&lt;sup>24 M. A. Mason, N. H. Wolfinger, M. Goulden, Do Babies Matter?: Gender and Family in the Ivory Tower (Rutgers University Press, 2013).
+25 M. A. Mason, N. H. Wolfinger, M. Goulden, Do Babies Matter?: Gender and Family in the Ivory Tower (Rutgers University Press, 2013).